 Phenylbutazone (“bute”) is arguably the most commonly prescribed drug for horses on the planet.
 My guess is that whether by injection, paste, pill, or powder, more bute is given to horses than all other medications combined.
 It’s a non-steroidal anti-inflammatory drug, used for treatment of just about anything that’s painful, including muscles, tendons, and joints, as well as for conditions such as laminitis.
 It’s also a very effective antipyretic, that is, it controls fever.
 It has three things about it that makes it an almost ideal drug; it is effective, it is cheap, and it is very safe at the commonly recommended dosages.
 I mean, really, when it comes to a drug, what else do you want?

 That said, bute – like all effective drugs – does have occasional side effects.
 Two types of adverse side effects have been reported in the horse: gastrointestinal (causing ulcers of the mouth, stomach, or intestines) and renal (on the kidney).
 The side effects are most commonly reported in foals and ponies; adverse effects are rarely reported in adult large‑breed horses.
-The ulcers probably occurs as a result of some local effect of irritation from the drug when it is given orally; ulcers are rarely seen when it’s given in the vein (IV).
+It’s thought that oral ulcers may occur as a result of some local effect of irritation from high concentrations of the drug; oral ulcers are rarely seen when it’s given in the vein (IV).
+Ulceration of the stomach and intestinal tract is like due to systemic effects.
 The kidney side effects most commonly occur when horses aren’t adequately hydrated, when they have kidney disease, or when other medications that also affect the kidneys are given at the same time.
 Side effects also may occur with increasing doses; doubling the recommended doses (which is as much as 2 grams twice daily) increases the potential for side effects.

 Dexamethasone is one of a class of drugs called corticosteroids.
 The most important effects of the corticosteroids are anti‑inflammatory; dexamethasone, and similar compounds, reduce inflammation of a variety of tissues.
 They are also used to control allergic reactions, as well as in the treatment of early stages of shock..
 Various dexamethasone preparations may be given intravenously, in the muscle, orally, or on the surface of the body, as well as both on and in the eye.
 Buckets of dexamethasone may be used in some horse show circles, because some people feel that it is a calming agent (in some competitions, calmness is a desired attribute, but such use is against the letter of show rules).